-Anti-Bullying Week 2022 is coordinated annually by the Anti-Bullying Alliance.
-It takes place from 14 – 18 November 2022 and this year’s theme is Reach Out.
+Anti-Bullying Week 2023 is coordinated annually by the Anti-Bullying Alliance.
+It takes place from 13 – 17 November 2023 and this year’s theme is Make A Noise

-In consultation with teachers and pupils, the Anti-Bullying Alliance collaboratively decided on the theme, Anti-Bullying Week 2022: Reach Out.
+In consultation with teachers and pupils, the Anti-Bullying Alliance collaboratively decided on the theme, Anti-Bullying Week 2023: Make A Noise

-They said “People wanted a theme that empowered all to do something positive to counter the harm and hurt that bullying can cause.
+They said: “Teachers and children wanted a theme that empowered them to do something positive to counter the harm and hurt that bullying causes.